Yawm al-Buath

-The Yawm al-Buʿāth (Arabic: معرکة بُعاث) was a 7th-century battle in Medina that was fought between the two dominant tribes living there, the Aws and the Khazraj.
+The Yawm al-Buʿāth (Arabic: معرکة بُعاث) was a 7th-century, pre-Islamic Arabian battle in Medina that was fought between the two dominant tribes living there, the Aws and the Khazraj.
 The battle marked the final armed conflict between both tribes before their conversion to Islam after the arrival of the Islamic prophet Muhammad.

 Time period

 The events of this battle are dated to around the 610–620s within the 7th century CE.
 This would also be consistent with the narrative that the battle occurred during the arrival of prophethood of Muhammad, and ended not too long before Muhammad arrived to Medina during the Hijrah.

 Background

 The Aws and Khazraj tribes were known for their many armed rivalries throughout history.
 As the Aws were preparing for yet another war, they pleaded with the Jewish tribes of Qurayza and Nadir to assist them; the Jews were reluctant at first because the Khazraj had threatened to take their children hostage if they assisted the Aws.
 However, a tribal chief of Khazraj by the name of 'Amr ibn Nu'man al-Bayadi soon kidnapped hostages from the Jewish tribes and subsequently killed them when the Jews did not agree to give away a portion of their properties to the Khazraj.
 Angered, the Jewish tribes would bitterly support the Aws in this war.